CassieMarie0728/my-awesomeness/README.md

 - [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper) - Highlight and capture the web in your favorite browser.
 The official Web Clipper extension for Obsidian.
 - [obsidianmd/obsidian-importer](https://github.com/obsidianmd/obsidian-importer) - Convert your data to Markdown files you can use in Obsidian.
 Works with Apple Notes, OneNote, Evernote, Notion, Google Keep, and many other formats.
 - [oleeskild/obsidian-digital-garden](https://github.com/oleeskild/obsidian-digital-garden) -
+- [openai/openai-sora-sample-app](https://github.com/openai/openai-sora-sample-app) - Sample app to get started using the Video API with Sora
 - [openclaw/clawhub](https://github.com/openclaw/clawhub) - Skill + Plugin Registry for OpenClaw
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞
 - [passportxyz/passport-sdk](https://github.com/passportxyz/passport-sdk) - The Gitcoin Passport SDK is comprised of a set of libraries distributed on npm to help developers interact with Passport data living on [Ceramic](https://ceramic.network/).